v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 ## Step 7: Consider success metrics

 Part of the planning process includes determining which metrics will be used to measure how effective Viva Connections is in bringing your organization together and keeping specific audiences informed.
-Start by considering the tasks and tools that the dashboard will offer.
+Start by considering the tasks and tools that the dashboard offers.
 For example, if you create a card that links to your human resources SharePoint site or a specific page, you should expect to see more traffic and engagement for that site in usage reports.

 > [!NOTE]
 >
 > The analytics feature is unavailable in GCC, GCC High, and DoD environments.
-Please refer to the [list of service availability](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#service-availability-for-each-plan) for more information.
+For more information, see the [list of service availability](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#service-availability-for-each-plan).

 - **Viva Connections analytics:** Understand how and when users engage with components of the Viva Connections experience by using [Viva Connections analytics](viva-connections-analytics.md).
 Review the number of people who have viewed and engaged with Viva Connections experiences, the content types users engage with, and the platforms used to access Viva Connections.
-- **High-level view of usage across M365 apps:** Use [Microsoft 365 usage analytics](/microsoft-365/admin/usage-analytics/usage-analytics) to access a pre-built dashboard that contains several pre-built reports that focus on adoption of M365 apps, usage, communication, and collaboration.
+- **High-level view of usage across M365 apps:** Use [Microsoft 365 usage analytics](/microsoft-365/admin/usage-analytics/usage-analytics) to access a prebuilt dashboard that contains several prebuilt reports that focus on adoption of Microsoft 365 apps, usage, communication, and collaboration.
 - **Site or page level data:** Get [site level](https://support.microsoft.com/office/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) and [page level](https://support.microsoft.com/office/view-usage-data-for-pages-and-news-e3186199-ccc8-4445-9162-bb1bcec8b7ee) usage reports in SharePoint to gauge engagement and learn more about when users access content and what devices they're using.
 - **Get direct feedback from users:** Usage analytics aside, you can ask users directly about their overall satisfaction.
 Consider [creating a card on the Dashboard that links to a Microsoft Form](https://support.microsoft.com/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d) where you can ask users to rate satisfaction and provide feedback.

 ## Step 8: Plan for maintenance over time

 Generally, Viva Connections needs minimal ongoing maintenance once it's set up.
 As your business grows and evolves, you'll likely identify new scenarios that can be supported by Viva Connections.
-Over time, you may decide to retire cards on the dashboard or rearrange global navigation in resources.
+Over time, you might decide to retire cards on the dashboard or rearrange global navigation in resources.
 Additionally, users will share feedback that can be used to improve the experience.
 Each of these scenarios will require time to implement and to communicate as needed.
 Plan to have a point-person, or team of people, who can manage these tasks over time.

 - **Dashboard:** Once designed and tested, the dashboard will only need to be updated to support new scenarios or retire old scenarios.
 - **Feed:** Content is dynamically displayed and aggregated from SharePoint news posts and Viva Engage.